chef/chef/docs/dev/design_documents/client_release_cadence.md

 # Chef Release Cadence

 Chef follows [Semantic Versioning](https://semver.org/) for releases.
-Major versions (eg. 11.x -> 12.x) will include backwards-incompatible changes, minor versions (eg 12.1 -> 12.2) will include new features and bug fixes but will be backwards-compatible to the best of our ability.
+Major versions (eg. 11.x -> 12.x) will include backwards-incompatible changes.
+Minor versions (eg 12.1 -> 12.2) will include new features and bug fixes, but will be backwards-compatible to the best of our ability.
 Patch versions are governed by [RFC 47](rfc047-release-process.md).